kbicknell/hours/README.md

 Installation
 ------------

+* At the moment, this requires that [Apache Ant](http://ant.apache.org/) is installed, so install that first if it's not already.
-* First, clone or download the repository.
+* Clone or download the repository.
-* From the `hours` directory, run the command `./finalize.sh` in terminal.
+* From the `hours` directory (or `hours-master` if you downloaded), run the command `./finalize.sh` in terminal.
 * Now, copy the contents of the `hours/dist` directory (i.e., the application bundle `Hours.app` and the file `hours.data`) to the location of your choice (probably not the Applications folder: see below).
 * With a text editor, edit the categories in `hours.data` as you see fit.
 * Now you can run the app.
 Note that it will generate its datafiles in the folder it lives in.
 Thus, you probably don't want to put it in your Applications folder.